lakshayrohila/ehdd/README.md

 ## Installation and Uninstallation:

-Read [Installation guide](./INSTALL.md) for installation and uninstallation.
+Read [Install.md](./INSTALL.md) for installation and uninstallation.

 ## Dependencies: